 If you drink heavily for a long time (at least 8 to 10 years), it can cause serious liver damage.
 In some people, it can lead to inflammation that destroys liver cells.
-Over time, scars may replace healthy liver tissue, so the liver can’t do its job.
+Over time, scars may replace healthy liver tissue, making it harder for your liver do its job.

 Medications that have been linked to jaundice include:

-This is a condition that causes scar tissue to replace your healthy liver cells.
+This condition causes scar tissue to replace your healthy liver cells.
 It happens slowly over a long period.
 Many forms of liver diseases and conditions cause cirrhosis.
 The most common things that make it more likely are:

 - Drinking too much alcohol